-Response: Thank you for expressing your views of alternative C. Although alternative C was not selected as the preferred alternative, components of this alternative were incorporated into the preferred alternative-alternative F. Backcountry areas of alternative C incorporated into alternative F include West Pine, Bad Canyon, and portions of the Blacktail Peak and Crazy Mountain Backcountry Areas.
-The Buffalo Horn Backcountry Area is included in alternative F, with a boundary closer to that proposed in alternative B. The preferred alternative has not incorporated a recommended wilderness area for Lionhead; the Lionhead area is a backcountry area in the preferred alternative.
+Response: Thank you for expressing your views of alternative C. Although alternative C was not selected as the preferred alternative, components of this alternative were incorporated into the preferred alternative-alternative F. Backcountry areas and associated management direction of alternative C incorporated into alternative F include West Pine, Bad Canyon, and portions of the Blacktail Peak and Crazy Mountain Backcountry Areas.
+The Buffalo Horn Backcountry Area is included in alternative F, with a boundary closer to that proposed in alternative C than to that proposed in alternative B. The South Cottonwood Backcountry Area of alternative F is a portion of the Hyalite Backcountry Area delineated in alternative C. Alternative F includes the Cowboy Heaven Recommended Wilderness Area, with a boundary closer to that proposed in alternative C than to that proposed in alternative D. The preferred alternative has not incorporated a recommended wilderness area for Lionhead; the Lionhead area is a backcountry area in the preferred alternative.